stjet/hedgeblog/posts/two_types_of_brutalism.md

 - Decoration when needed and no unrelated content.
 - Performance is a feature.

 Well, that's weird.
-Most, with the exception of the 6th bullet point, seem mostly like what people would expect of a decent normal website, as opposed to anything specific to brutalist design.
+Most, with the exception of the 6th bullet point, seem mostly like what people would expect of a decent normal website, as opposed to anything specific to brutalist design (Fellas, is it brutalist to have a usable website?).

 Now let me read what the brutalist-web.design guy [has to say](https://brutalist-web.design/#decoration) about that very load-bearing 6th bullet:

 > A website is neither an application nor a video game.
 It is for content, and so its design must serve that purpose.
 Being true to these materials need not imply a boring website or require that all sites look the same.

 Well, I suppose that seems reasonable, though I'm not sure if this is specific to brutalist design.
 I'm going to skip the next paragraph and go to the last two: